karakasa/PancakeNext/README.md

 # Pancake for Grasshopper 2

-A open-source port of [Pancake](https://www.food4rhino.com/en/app/pancake) on GH2.
+A open-source port of [Pancake](https://www.food4rhino.com/en/app/pancake) for GH2.

-Please be advised that Pancake itself has abstraction layers to handle localization, etc. So the code would look different from a vanilla GH2 component.
+Please note that Pancake introduces additional abstraction layers for localization and other purposes, so its code may differ from typical GH2 components.

-# Handbook of Porting
+# Porting Handbook

-[Wiki](https://github.com/karakasa/PancakeNext/wiki).
-The wiki includes a quick starter guide and covers several other topics like how GH'2 new data model works.
+See the [Wiki](https://github.com/karakasa/PancakeNext/wiki) for a quick-start guide and other topics, including an overview of the new data model in GH2.

-# Example: 1 shared codebase for 2 GHs
+# Example: One Codebase for Both GH1 & GH2

 [Codebase](/example/OneCodeTwoVersions)

-It utilizes project configurations, preprocess directives and a thin compatibility layer for sharing codebases across GH1 & 2.
-The compatibility middleware focuses on the original GH1 syntax, making it runnable under GH2 with only minor changes.
+This example uses project configurations, preprocessor directives, and a thin compatibility layer to support both Grasshopper 1 and 2 from a single codebase.
+The compatibility layer is designed around GH1 conventions, allowing the same logic to run in GH2 with minimal changes.

-The project is merely for technical demonstration purpose.
-The API surface and interoperability implementation is subject to Grasshopper 1 terms by McNeel and David Rutten.
+> Note: This project is intended as a technical demonstration.
+The APIs and interoperability layers follow the terms and conditions defined by McNeel and David Rutten for Grasshopper 1.

 # License